rehearsal-js/rehearsal-js/README.md

   -h, --help                     display help for command
 ```

 This command will run against a TypeScript project and infer types for you.
-Theres a lot going on under the hood here; TL;DR Rehearsal will do its best to infer types, via a series of plugins (rarely will Rehearsal infer a loose type).
+Theres a lot going on under the hood here!

+TL;DR Rehearsal will do its best to infer types, via a series of plugins (rarely will Rehearsal infer a loose type).
 Type inference is a complex problem, and Rehearsal is not perfect.
 Under the hood Rehearsal will infer types from JSDoc, ESLint, TypeScript Compiler and Rehearsal Plugins.
 Many times there are multiple possible types Rehearsal can infer, and it will choose the first one.
 This is not always the correct type, and you will need to manually fix these errors.
-Rehearsal will report these errors in the report file in the "./rehearsal/" directory and with inline "`@ts-expect-error @rehearsal TODO`" comments in the code.
+Rehearsal will report these errors in the report file and with inline "`@ts-expect-error @rehearsal TODO`" comments in the code.

 # Workflow